el-sharif-mohamed22/Java_How_To_Program_Early_Objects_Global_Edition_11th_e_Solutions/Ch01/Solutions.md

 2. Have every gender-specific word with it's gender-neutral replacement.
 3. When encountering a gender-specific word replace it with it's corresponding gender-neutral one.

-This procudure might produce strange term like "woperchild" when it's replaceing a part of the word for example "Woman" have "man" in it so when replaced by person it becomes "Woperson" but person itself contains a son inside of it so when replaced it becomes "Woperchild".
+This procedure might produce strange term like "woperchild" when it's replacing a part of the word for example "Woman" have "man" in it so when replaced by person it becomes "Woperson" but person itself contains a son inside of it so when replaced it becomes "Woperchild".

 ## 1_13